About Prairie Sky Recovery

 Is your facility 12 step based?

 Yes it is.
 We work all twelve steps thoroughly and comprehensively.
 This includes twelve step literature and homework, videos, tailored lectures, homework questions as well as in-depth class discussion.
-Seventy-five percent of the staff members at Leipzig Serenity Retreat are active members of the twelve step program.
+Seventy-five percent of the staff members at Prairie Sky Recovery are active members of the twelve step program.

 Are clients allowed visitation and/or to make phone calls?